xharaken/john-law-coin/HowToInstallMetamask.md

 # Step 3: Connect your account with the wallet

 Open [the wallet](https://xharaken.github.io/john-law-coin/wallet/wallet.html).
 It will automatically pop up the Metamask extension.
-Follow the instructions and connect your account with the wallet.
+Follow the instruction and connect your account with the wallet.

 <img src="./docs/metamask_connect.png" width=240px>